| || |

 The Conservatory provides a number of programs and services in support of student hearing health and protection.
 In working toward a degree in music, students are joining a profession with a long and honored history.
 Part of the role of any professional is to remain in the best condition to practice the profession.
 For all aspiring musicians, this involves safeguarding hearing health.

-In addition to the services listed below, the Conservatory Office of Student Life offers wellness workshops.
+In addition to the services listed below, the Office of Student Affairs offers wellness workshops.
 One of these workshops is with H.E.A.R.
 (Hearing Education and Awareness for Rockers) co-founder and executive director Kathy Peck.
 H.E.A.R. also provides hearing assessments and molds for custom-fit musicians earplugs.

-All of the Office of Student Life workshops are publicized to students by email and through the Office of Student Life Facebook page.
+All of the Office of Student Affairs workshops are publicized to students by email and through the Office of Student Affairs Facebook page.

 Documentation and Information